Holographic DC SQUID in the presence of dark matter: Introduction

 Our previous AdS/CFT studies \cite{nak14}-\cite{rog18} on holographic superconductors and superfluids reveal the influence of {\it dark matter} sector on various properties of them, e.g., superconducting transition temperature, Ginzburg-Landau ratio, vortices and condensation flow, viscosity bound for anisotropic superfluids and interacting currents in holographic Dirac fluid.
 These findings may in principle help to design future condensed matter experiments oriented on detection of {\it dark matter}.
 However, more sensitive probes are still searched for.
-One of them is proposed in the current paper, i.e., examination of the properties of DC SQUID device built of two Josephson junctions and influenced by {\it hidden sector}.
+One of them is proposed in the current paper, i.e., examination of the properties of DC SQUID device built of two Josephson junctions and influenced by {\it dark sector}.

-The Josephson effect \cite{joseph63} is the well known quantum phenomenon observed in devices consisting of two superconductors separated by thin layer of normal metal, insulator or a superconductor with much lower transition temperature.
+The Josephson effect \cite{joseph63} is the well known quantum phenomenon observed in devices consisting of two superconductors separated by a thin layer of normal metal, insulator or a superconductor with much lower transition temperature.
 Such junctions, known as Josephson junctions, even without external bias sustain the direct current $I$ which magnitude is related to the phase difference $\phi=\phi_L-\phi_R$ \be I=I_{max}\sin\phi, \ee where $\phi_L$ and $\phi_R$ are the phases of the superconducting order parameter on the left and right hand side of the junction.
+When the external magnetic flux $\Phi$ penetrates the interior of SQUID its maximal current depends on the flux as $I_{max}(\Phi)=I_c|\cos \frac{\pi \Phi}{\phi_0}|$, where $\phi_0=\frac{h}{2e}$is the magnetic flux quantum.
 This relation is at the heart of many devices able to detect tiny magnetic fields \cite{tinkham}.
+As it has already alluded to, our aim is to study the effect of the {\it dark sector} particle on the holographic SQUID.
 Recently the so-called second order Josephson effect has been proposed to detect axionic {\it dark matter} \cite{beck2013,wilczek2014}.

-The holographic model of Josephson junction was also paid attention to.
-In \cite{hor11} a gravitational dual of S-N-S junction was constructed and the calculations on the gravity side reproduced the standard relation between the current across the junction and the phase difference of the considered condensate.
-In the probe limit, Maxwell field coupled to complex scalar one, was examined in the background of AdS-Schwarzschild black brane.